nre-learning/nrelabs-curriculum/docs/lessonnetworking.rst

+.. networking:

-Lessons Networking in Antidote
+Lab Networking
 ================================

 In order to connect

 - Use affinity rules to place pods within the same lesson instance all on the same host.
 Note that a lesson instance is specific to a user's session.
   Another user will have a different lesson instance even if it's from the exact same lesson ID/definition.